BishnuTimilsena/PulsePath/README.md

     2. **Access the Application:**
         - Open a web browser and go to `http://localhost/your_application_directory`.

-5. Install Composer using this command :
+5. Install Dependncy using this command :
     ```bash
     composer install
     ```